rajkumar-cmd/login-logout/README.md

 # Forget Password

-### :nazar_amulet: To achieve the desired result of the forget password
+### :nazar_amulet: To achieve the desired result of the forget password the steps I followed are

 1.During signup you will be asked to find answer a security question of your choice.
 ![Screenshot (42)](https://github.com/rajkumar-cmd/login-logout/assets/60788879/b85daf0f-13cf-4dcf-8bd1-1bd76393e07d)